RodrigoSMoraes/SnakeGame/README.md

 # SnakeGame
 Recreation of the classic Snake Game, developed as a study of the JavaScript language, using Canvas API

-Site hospedado no github pages:
+website hosted on github pages:

 https://rodrigosmoraes.github.io/SnakeGame/